sararita28/Algorithms-Patterns/README.md

     <th>Two-pointer</th>
     <td>&#8226; It will feature problems where you deal with sorted arrays (or Linked Lists) and need to find a set of elements that fulfill certain constraints.<br>
 &#8226; The set of elements in the array is a pair, a triplet, or even a subarray. <br>
+      &#8226; Searching pairs in a sorted array or linked list; for example, when you have to compare each element of an array to its other elements.<br>
     &#8226; There are some cases where you shouldn’t use the Two Pointer approach such as in a singly linked list where you can’t move in a backwards direction.
 An example of when to use the Fast and Slow pattern is when you’re trying to determine if a linked list is a palindrome.
 </td>
     <td>&#8226; Squaring a sorted array (easy) <br>